vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ```
 where '-s spr' and '-l spr_length' can be set by the user.
 The lines above show their default values.

-For protein alignments, the search parameters are the same, only the model changes to lg
+- For protein alignments, the search parameters are the same, only the model changes to lg

 ```
       high: -lg -gamma -bionj -slow -slownni -mlacc 3 -spr 4 -sprlength 10
 ```

-Example invokations for FastTree searches
+##### Example invocations for FastTree searches

 ```
 # FastTree searching on a huge protein dataset for fast inspection